O JARGON BUSTER

 - OK Nuts

-founded by Olympic athlete Gordon Pirie when living at Nutfield in what
+by Olympic athlete Gordon Pirie when living at Nutfield

-who now run an annual ¨OK Nuts Trophy¨
+part of SLOW, who now run an annual

-in memory of the club and in particular their leading member,
+“OK Nuts Trophy” in memory of the club and in particular

 - Olive course